 Concert and theatre cancelled.
 Can I get my ticket back on the tickets?

 The starting point is that if the event is cancelled, the ticket price must be refunded.
+A contractual condition that limits the right to a refund may be considered unreasonable.
 Alternatively, you can discuss with the event organizer how to use the ticket in other ways later.
 If tickets have been purchased through a ticket agent, you normally do not have the right to receive a refund on the shipping and service fees charged for them even if the event is cancelled.

 What is a reasonable timeframe for receiving a ticket refund if the event is cancelled?